 Turning Point offers a 25-Bed Emergency Shelter for adult women, men, and their dependent children who are victims of Domestic Violence and/or Sexual Assault.
 Shelter services include; crisis intervention, danger assessment, individualized safety planning, legal advocacy, and skill building activities in the form of life skills groups, educational support groups focused on recovering from the trauma of abuse, and substance abuse screening and education.
 In addition, the victim is provided with assistance in accessing community resources.

 All services are completely free of charge and voluntary.
 Food and personal care items such as shampoo, soap, and other toiletries are provided at no cost.

 Transitional Housing is available for victimized individuals and/or families who are dedicated to breaking free from violence and continuing to participate in Turning Point Programming.
 Transitional Housing is available for up to 24 months.

-Our Children’s Services Coordinator and Academic Tutor provides domestic violence education and support for the dependent children of the victims in shelter.
-Services include: Family case management, support groups, domestic violence education, safety planning, tutoring and school liaison services.
-The Children’s program also provides structured recreational activities for children and families while in shelter.
+Prevention team member, Stephanie provides domestic violence education and support for the dependent children of the victims in shelter.
+Services include: Support groups, domestic violence education, safety planning, structured recreational activities and other events/family group time.
 This program is funded by the Landmark Farms Foundation.

 Non-Residential staff provide intervention services for victims, and their families, of domestic violence and sexual assault who are not currently seeking shelter.
 Non-Residential staff are available in the following counties: Bartholomew, Brown, Jackson, Johnson, and Shelby.
 Non-Residential services may include; goal setting and advocacy, danger assessments, information and referrals, domestic violence and sexual assault information, educational support groups, legal advocacy, case management, and individual safety planning.
 All non-residential services are voluntary and free of charge.